 The Holiday Express was created in 2001 as volunteers dedicated more than 8,000 hours to transform retired rail cars.
 Today, these cars feature a smiling tank car named Rudy; a flatcar carrying Santa's sleigh, reindeer and a miniature village; a gingerbread boxcar; the elves’ workshop; a reindeer stable; and a little red caboose.

-Thanks to contributions from KCS' generous employees, vendors and friends, The KCS Charitable Fund purchases gift cards which are donated to the local Salvation Army at each scheduled Holiday Express stop to provide warm clothing for children in need.
-The 2017 fundraising campaign is now underway and will close on October 31, 2017.
-Any contributions received after this date will support the 2018 campaign.
+Thanks to contributions from KCS' generous employees, vendors and friends, The KCS Charitable Fund raises money which is donated to the local Salvation Army at each scheduled Holiday Express stop to provide warm clothing for children in need.
+The 2019 fundraising campaign is now underway and will close on November 14, 2019.
+Any contributions received after this date will support the 2020 campaign.

 If you would prefer to write a check, please make it payable to "Greater Kansas City Community Foundation-KCS Fund" and mail your check to: